andreyhakobyan/ETL/DATADESCRIPTION.md

 * end_date: A text field storing the end date and time of the session.
 * createdAt: A timestamp indicating when the session record was created.
 * updatedAt: A timestamp indicating when the session record was last updated.
-* roomSid: A text field, possibly related to session details.
+* roomSid: A text field, related to session details.

 Relationships:
 `spaceId` likely serves as a foreign key linking this table to the space table (not provided).